 In the personal injury context, "liens and subrogation rights" consist of third-party interests affecting claims or proceeds in injury or death cases and they make up the overwhelming majority of third-party interests in personal injury matters.
-This publication provides a framework for understanding third-party interests and, along the way, answer the root questions under currently applicable law: (a) what are your client's legal rights relative to asserted or potential third-party interests, and (b) what are your legal and ethical obligations relative to those interests?
+This publication provides a framework for understanding third-party interests and, along the way, answers the root questions under currently applicable law: (a) what are your client's legal rights relative to asserted or potential third-party interests, and (b) what are your legal and ethical obligations relative to those interests?
 It also aims to alert personal injury attorneys to some common pitfalls in dealing with third-party interests as they prosecute and settle personal injury claims.

-The print version will be mailed to you after June 21, 2019.
-The PDF of the book is available immediately upon purchase.
 The Table of Contents are linked to the text and so are the internal cross-references.
 Most of the case law and other authorities in the book are also linked to Fastcase -- Your State Bar Member Benefit providing free, unlimited online legal research!

 Contents (for a detailed list, click on the MATERIALS tab and select Table of Contents)